ARMmbed/mbed-os-lava-scripts/LAVA_setup_guide.md

 - `docker-compose build lava-server`
 - `docker-compose up lava-server`

-Website is available on localhost, username and passowrd are `lava-admin`.
+Website is available on localhost, username and password are `lava-admin`.
 Change the password after logging in.

 ## Running a premade SD card image with the worker on your RPi

-Download the SD card image [MISSING LINK](http://) and copy it direclty to the root of the sd card device with `dd`.
+Download the SD card image [MISSING LINK](http://) and use [Raspberry PI imager](https://www.raspberrypi.org/software) to copy to the SD card.

 You will need to edit the config file to give the worker its unique name and password.
 If you're using a different server you will also need to change the server URL.